APLMOOC/APLMOOC/docs/course/ch3/part4.md

 ## Recursion

 Now reaching the 50th term, the series is no closer to being evaluated.

-If only there were a way to define a function that repeatedly applies itself.
+If only there were a way to define a function that repeatedly applies itself!
 The engineer thinks for a bit, and writes the following.

 ```apl
       test ← {test ⍵+1}
       test 1

 ```

 Nothing seems to be happening, adding a `⎕` quad to look at intermediate values,